 How to Help the Homeless

 When people discover that I have not only worked with homeless people for the past thirty years but have also experienced homelessness as a young adult, the number one question they ask me is, “So what should I do when I see a homeless person on the streets—what can I possibly do to help?”
 In fact, while working today at the University of Washington, a longtime and well-known health journalist asked me this question.
-So, for her, and for all the other well-intentioned people out there with the same or similar questions, here is my list of “Simple things you can do to help the homeless” followed by a list of my favorite resources for finding out more about homelessness:
+For her, and for all the other well-intentioned people out there with the same or similar questions, here is my list of “Simple things you can do to help the homeless.”
+A list of resources follows:

 - Carry fast-food restaurant certificates and flyers with local resources to give to the homeless when they ask for food or money.

-- Buy Real Change or whatever your local homelessness/poverty issues newspaper is—if there is one in your area.
-If there isn't one in your area consider helping to start one.
+- Buy Real Change or any similar local homelessness-poverty newspaper in your area.
+If there isn't one in your area, consider starting one.

 - Support an agency that provides services to the homeless, especially agencies that also work on upstream solutions to preventing homelessness, such as low-income housing or job-training programs.
 An example is Habitat for Humanity, whose vision is of a world where everyone has a decent place to live.